ChinSweeTan/C-Programming-Language-Example/Mini Project/README.md

 # C-Programming-Language-Example
 C programming for learning and reference purpose.
+Most importantly challenge yourself to become better.

 # Getting Started
 You can download the code by using the button "clone or download" OR copy the code into your file.

 # Method Involved
-1. Decision Making.
+1. Decision Making
-2. Looping.
+2. Looping
-3. Array and Pointer.
+3. Array and Pointer
-4. File I/O.
+4. File I/O
 5. Data Structure
 6. Call Function
 7. Date and Time